 Pour your dry ingredients into your wet ingredients and stir them together with a spatula till you have one smooth, consistent cookie dough.
 Add your chocolate chips to your cookie dough batter and fold them in.

 Using a small cookie scoop, scoop your cookies onto your pans, evenly spreading them apart (with about 12 cookies max per sheet).

 Bake them in the oven for 8-10 minutes, or till the cookies have set on the edges.
 They may look a little doughy in the middle still, but they will cook through entirely as they cool.

-Store these cookies in an airtight container and they will taste best within the first 3-4 days, after that they will begin to dry out.
+Store these cookies in an airtight container and they will taste best within the first 3-4 days.